farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Builders.md

 ### Ed25519Signer

-A Ed25519Signer is an EdDSA key pair which is necessary for signing most messages on behalf of an fid.
+An Ed25519Signer is an EdDSA key pair which is necessary for signing most messages on behalf of an fid.
 This example below shows how to construct a new `NobleEd25519Signer` using the [@noble](https://paulmillr.com/noble/) library:

 ```typescript
 import { NobleEd25519Signer } from '@farcaster/hub-nodejs';